jaygabha/Book-Search-Engine/Project/ReadMe.md

 Please follow this link to download jsoup: https://jsoup.org/download.

 If you are using Windows system please replace all the "/" in the Path.java file with "\\\\".
+Create the two folders "textfiles" and "webFiles" in the project directory.

 You are ready to run the Java Book Search Engine